Derek Anderson (American football): 2008 season

-On February 29, 2008, the first day of free agency, after speculation that Anderson would leave Cleveland to pursue a bigger contract, Anderson agreed to a three-year contract to stay with the Browns through the 2010 season.
-With fans split between the proven Anderson and the locally-homegrown Quinn (an image of Quinn wearing a Bernie Kosar jersey as a kid was shown at the 2007 NFL Draft), many were speculating if the Browns were in a similar position the San Diego Chargers were in a few years back with Drew Brees and their first-round pick Philip Rivers.
+On February 29, 2008, the first day of free agency, after speculation that Anderson would leave Cleveland to pursue a bigger contract, Anderson agreed to a $27 million, three-year contract to stay with the Browns through the 2010 season.
+The contract made Anderson one of the highest paid players in the NFL, However, Cleveland fans were split between the proven Anderson and the locally-homegrown Quinn (an image of Quinn wearing a Bernie Kosar jersey as a kid was shown at the 2007 NFL draft), many were speculating if the Browns were in a similar position the San Diego Chargers were in a few years back with Drew Brees and their first-round pick Philip Rivers.

 The 2008 season was a tough one for the Browns and Anderson.
 In the preseason, he suffered a concussion when he was sacked by Osi Umenyiora of the New York Giants.
 This would prevent him from practicing for the majority of the preseason.
 In the season opener against the Dallas Cowboys, he was 11-of-24 for 110 yards and a touchdown.
 On November 3, after starting out the season the Browns announced that Anderson would be benched in favor of Quinn.
 On November 23, during a game against the Houston Texans, Quinn was benched by Crennel in favor of Anderson.
 On November 25, Quinn was ruled out for the remainder of the season with a broken finger and Anderson was renamed the starting quarterback.
 On November 30, Anderson was injured during a game versus the Indianapolis Colts.
 It was later revealed to be an MCL injury, which put Anderson out for the season.
 Ken Dorsey came into the starting role, but could not save the Browns.
 The Browns lost the last four games to finish with a 4–12 record.